YusufArikdogan/Junior-ManagedNodes-and-APP/README.md

 1. **Terraform Configuration:**
    - Modify the necessary variables in `main.tf`:
-     - Update the AWS region at line 11.
+     - Update the AWS region at line 11 (if you work in different region)
      - Change the user at line 19.
      - Update the `key_name` at line 26.